src-d/blog/content/upcoming/id2vec.md

 ---
 author: vadim
 date: 2017-10-09
-title: "Source code identifier embeddings"
+title: "Source Code Identifier Embeddings"
 draft: false
 image: /post/id2vec/intro.png
 description: "\"Embed and conquer\", they say.
 Everything which has a context can be embedded. word2vec, node2vec, product2vec... id2vec!
 We take source code identifiers, introduce the context as the scope in the Abstract Syntax Tree, and find out that \"send\" is to \"receive\" as \"push\" is to \"pop\"."